 Hire locally

 As you move into new markets, local knowledge will be essential.
 You won’t get better insights than from someone who already lives in the area.
-When hiring new HR staff, focus on hiring from in international markets rather than transferring existing employees.
+So, when hiring new HR staff, focus on hiring from in international markets rather than transferring existing employees.

 Have pro knowledge of laws